← Back to blog

 Definition: what you’re actually choosing

-In practice, Stripe is an ‘infrastructure’ choice: you get maximum flexibility, but you own more operational surface area.
-LemonSqueezy is more ‘platform-like’: it can feel simpler to ship, but you accept constraints and you must understand what’s handled for you vs what you still own.
+In practice, Stripe is the payment processor and infrastructure choice: you get flexibility, APIs, custom billing possibilities, and a huge ecosystem, but you own more operational surface area.
+LemonSqueezy is closer to a merchant-of-record style platform: it can feel faster and simpler to launch, but you accept more product constraints and you need to understand exactly what is handled for you versus what still lives in your own ops workflow.

 Quick comparison (Stripe vs LemonSqueezy)